The Community Collective for Trauma-Informed Evidence-Based Prevention and Treatment Services

 - Develop a community-based prevention services hub that provides trauma-informed, evidence-based prevention supports and services (TI-EBPs) for youth, families and schools.
 These services range from parenting programs and resources offered in the community to professional development and coaching for educators in schools.

-Project Focus Areas
+Project Focus Area

 Rural Communities

-Rural communities often face higher rates of adverse childhood events and barriers to services, including issues with transportation, insurance, language, availability and stigma, making increasing access to these supports and services a critical health strategy in these areas.
+Rural communities often face higher rates of adverse childhood events and barriers to services, including issues with transportation, insurance, availability and stigma, making increasing access to these supports and services a critical health strategy in these areas.

 Programs